Pakistan court bails man accused of masterminding Mumbai attack

-ISLAMABAD A Pakistani court granted bail on Thursday to a man accused of masterminding a deadly 2008 rampage through Mumbai, lawyers said.
+* HK->Shenzhen Connect daily quota used 5 pct, Shenzhen->HK daily quota used 1.2 pct

-The decision to grant bail to Zaki-ur-Rehman Lakhvi drew quick condemnation from India and is likely to hinder attempts to patch up relations between the nuclear-armed neighbours.
+ISLAMABAD Dec 18 A Pakistani court granted bail on Thursday to a man accused of masterminding a deadly 2008 rampage through the Indian city of Mumbai, lawyers said.

-The court ruling came as Pakistan was struggling to come to terms its biggest ever militant attack, the killing on Tuesday of 132 school children and nine members of staff in Peshawar city.
-The Pakistani Taliban said it was revenge for a military offensive against them.
+The decision to grant bail to Zaki-ur-Rehman Lakhvi is likely to enrage India and may hinder recent attempts to patch up rocky relations between the nuclear-armed neighbours.

 Lakhvi was arrested in Pakistan in 2009 in connection with the attack on Mumbai by Pakistani militants in which 166 people were killed.
-The sole surviving gunman had identified him as the mastermind.
+The sole surviving gunman had identified Lakhvi as the mastermind.

 "Yes, the court has issued Lakhvi's bail orders today, against a surety amount of one million rupees ($10,000)," defence lawyer Rizwan Abbasi told Reuters.